-The Non-insured Health Benefits Program provides coverage for a range of devices and services for First Nations and Inuit people.
+This program provides coverage for a range of devices and services for First Nations and Inuit people.
+Visit website.

-Veteran’s Affairs Canada provides full or partial coverage for a range of services and devices for our Veterans.
+Full or partial coverage is available through Veteran’s Affairs for a range of services and devices for our Veterans.
+Visit website.

-A number of third party insurance companies including Greenshield, Manulife, and Sunlife may provide funding for orthopedic braces and orthotic services.
-As a Preferred Provider, Appletree can arrange for direct billing to your insurer for devices and services that qualify for coverage under your plan.
+A number of third party insurance companies including, but not limited to, Greenshield, Manulife, and Sunlife may provide funding for orthopedic braces and orthotic services that may be covered under your plan.

 Many foundations such as the March of Dimes, Easter Seals, the Jennifer Ashleigh Foundation, the Ontario Federation for Cerebral Palsey, and War Amps are also dedicated to assisting clients and their families with funding for orthopedic braces.
 Most of these programs are means tested and assessed on a case by case basis.